kkestell/recipe-formatter/README.md

 - `-u, --url URL`: Specify the URL of the recipe to fetch and process.
 - `-f, --file FILE`: Specify the path to a local file containing the recipe.
 - `-o, --output OUTPUT`: Define the output file path for the formatted recipe (supports `.md` and `.pdf`).
+If the filename is `$TITLE.pdf` or `$TITLE.md`, the filename will be automatically generated based on the recipe title.
 If not provided, the recipe is formatted as markdown and printed to stdout.
-If the filename is `$TITLE.pdf`, the filename will be automatically generated based on the recipe title.
 - `-m, --model MODEL`: Specify the OpenAI model to use for recipe formatting (default: `gpt-4-turbo`).
-- `-c, --clean`: Rewrite instructions to be more concise, clean up ingredients, and remove unnecessary information.
+- `-c, --clean`: Rewrite instructions to be more concise, clean up ingredients, and remove unnecessary information (default: `false`).

 ## Examples